HHS/OPRE-OPS/README.md

 # OPRE OPS

 ## Getting Started

 ### Running the Application locally

 Application built using python Docker image and runs within Docker.

-Instructions to start app locally:

-1. Make sure you have Docker installed and started locally
+Make sure you have Docker installed and started locally

 From the project root run: